일 | 월 | 화 | 수 | 목 | 금 | 토 |

 When I call the backtrace function within the lowest-level program, it correctly identifies line 4 of proc1 as the line in which

 the error is first raised.
-I then re-raise the same exception using the
+I then re-raise the same exception using the RAISE statement.
+When the exception propagates to

 the outermost block, I call the backtrace function again, and this time it shows that the error was raised on line 11 of